hiyin/scopeplus/README.md

 This application uses the following modules

- - Flask
+- Flask[async]
 - Flask-SQLAlchemy
 - Flask-WTF
 - Flask-Mail
 - Flask-Caching
 - Flask-Login
 - Flask-Admin
+- email-validator
+- itsdangerous
+- WTForms==2.3.3
 - pytest
- - Bootstrap (bare minimum so that you can replace it with any frontend library)
+- pandas
+- plotly
+- numpy
+- pymongo
+- shortuuid
+- seaborn
+- dashbio
- - Jinja2
+- gunicorn

 ## Testing

 Note: This web application has been tested thoroughly during multiple large projects, however tests for this bare minimum version would be added in `tests` folder very soon to help you get started.

+## Features

+- Flask 2.0, Python (`PEP8`)
+- Signup, Login with (email, password)
+- Forget/reset passwords
+- Email verification
+- User profile/password updates
+- User roles (admin, user, staff)
+- User profile status (active, inactive)
+- Admin dashboard for management
+- Contact us form
+- Bootstrap template (minimal)
+- Utility scripts (initiate dummy database, run test server)
+- Test & Production Configs

+## Flask 2.0 `async` or not `async`

+ - asynchronous support in Flask 2.0 is an amazing feature
+ - however, use it only when it has a clear advantage over the equivalent synchronous code
+ - write asynchronous code, if your application's routes, etc. are making heavy I/O-bound operations, like:
+    - sending emails, making API calls to external servers, working with the file system, etc
+ - otherwise, if your application is doing CPU-bound operations or long-running tasks, like:
+    - processing images or large files, creating backups or running AI/ML models, etc
+    - it is advised to use tools like "Celery" or "Huey", etc.

+## `async` demo in our application

+Check `emails/__init__.py` to see how emails being sent in `async` mode

 ## Need Help? 🤝